David2212-DataScientist/Python-Projects/README.md

 This project is distributed under the MIT License.
 See the `LICENSE` file for more details.

+**Attribution Required**: If you use this code, please credit this repository and its author.

 ## Contact

 David Alejandro Garza Antuña - [davidonai312@gmail.com] - [+52 7229098161]